DegreeCalc

 Income-driven repayment is not a single plan — it is a category of federal repayment options that calculate your monthly payment as a percentage of your income rather than your loan balance.
 That distinction matters enormously: a borrower with $300,000 in medical school debt earning $60,000 as a resident pays the same IDR amount as someone with $50,000 in debt at the same income.
 Loan size is nearly irrelevant; income and family size are everything.

-This guide covers the current IDR landscape as of March 2026 — including the termination of SAVE, the status of existing plans, and the new Repayment Assistance Plan replacing most IDR options for future borrowers.
+This guide covers the current IDR landscape as of June 3, 2026 — including SAVE exit guidance, the status of existing plans, and the new Repayment Assistance Plan framework replacing much of the old income-driven repayment structure for future borrowing.

 The IDR Landscape: What Is Still Available in 2026